intuition-dev/INTUITION/src/README.md

 2. Then install the INTUITION.DEV tool:
     ```
-    npm i -g intu
+    yarn global add intu
     intu
     ```
-    or you can use yarn instead of npm anytime.
+    or you can use npm instead of yarn anytime.

 3. Setup configurations in the browser window `:9081/setup` Remember your admin email and password.